technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ### Task 3.1: Automate Agent Flow LogITTicket to Request VPN Access Topic

-You can now integrate the ITLogTicket agent flow into the “Request VPN Access” topic.
+You can now integrate the LogITTcicket agent flow into the “Request VPN Access” topic.
 This allows the agent to capture user details and automatically log a support ticket for password-related issues

-11. Add ITlogTicket flow after issueType question node
+11. Add LogITTcicket flow after issueType question node

-12. Click on + sign, navigate to **Add a tool** option and select the agent flow ITlogTicket
+12. Click on + sign, navigate to **Add a tool** option and select the agent flow LogITTcicket

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image104.png)